matfournier/glog/README.md

 ## License

 The implementation (this repository) is licensed under GPL 3.
-Primarily based on the mechaics of the [Glog Hack by Skerples](https://coinsandscrolls.blogspot.com/2019/10/osr-glog-based-homebrew-v2-many-rats-on.html) which is licensed under
+Primarily based on the mechanics of the [Glog Hack by Skerples](https://coinsandscrolls.blogspot.com/2019/10/osr-glog-based-homebrew-v2-many-rats-on.html) which is licensed under
 [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/)

 ## Goals